progin2037/water_supply_forecast_rodeo_competition/README.md

 # water_supply_forecast_rodeo_competition

 ## Introduction
-The repository contains a full Python solution for the Water Supply Forecast Rodeo (https://www.drivendata.org/competitions/group/reclamation-water-supply-forecast/) competition for its Hindcast Stage.
+The repository contains a full Python solution for the Water Supply Forecast Rodeo (https://www.drivendata.org/competitions/group/reclamation-water-supply-forecast/) competition for its Forecast Stage.
 The competition aims at predicting water supply for 26 western US hydrologic sites.
 Forecasts are made for different quantiles - 0.1, 0.5 and 0.9.
 Additionally, the predictions are made for different issue dates.
 For most hydrologic sites, the predictions are made for the volume of water flow between April and July, but the forecasts are issued in different months (4 weeks from January, February, March, April, May, June, July).

 The solution makes predictions based on the approach of creating LightGBM models for different months and averaging their results with distribution estimates from historical data.

+The solution was created for the Forecast Stage of the competition.
+It is different from the Hindcast Stage as there isn't a static test set to make predictions for.
+Predictions are made real-time on the competition server for water volume forecasts between April (March for one hydrologic site) and July (June for one hydrologic site) 2024.

 ## Content
 1. Scripts to run to create and test models